 - The Metal Gear series makes heavy use of Humongous Mecha in general.
 Notable in that one of the games actually lampshades how impractical the design is.

-- The Scorpion tank of Halo has what is probably the single stupidest tank design in all of fictional history.
-The Scorpion is apparently a "Light tank" with a 90mm cannon the same size as the Panzerkampfwagen VII Maus.
-Here's a scale comparison between the Scorpion, afforementioned Maus, and the sanely designed M1 Abrams◊(NSFW By Virtue of it's URL).
+- The M808 Scorpion tank of Halo has what is probably the single stupidest tank design in all of fictional history.
+The Scorpion is apparently a "light tank" with a 90mm cannon the same size as the Panzerkampfwagen VII Maus.
+Here's a scale comparison between the Scorpion, aforementioned Maus, and the sanely designed M1 Abrams◊ (Which is itself is criticized by some as excessively large).
 Note that both the Maus and Abrams are armed with much larger guns than the Scorpion, (128 and 120mm respectively).
 The Scorpion also features the most idiotic decision of all, to put the cockpit on top the tank with giant windows.
-Just top top it all of, said glaringly vulnerable cockpit is inside a shot trap when the cannon is facing forwards, so any shot that doesn't damage the equally vulnerable gun mechanisms, will promptly fly into the cockpit, killing the pilot.
+Just to top it all of, said glaringly vulnerable cockpit is inside a shot trap when the cannon is facing forwards, so any shot that doesn't damage the equally vulnerable gun mechanisms, will promptly fly into the cockpit, killing the pilot.
+Its M820 successor, introduced in Halo 5: Guardians, has a slightly more sound design (and a much higher-caliber cannon), but its cockpit hatch is still fairly exposed to enemy fire.